How to Automate Customer Support in 2024: A Practical Guide

 - NLP and NLU (Natural Language Understanding): This is crucial for the bot to accurately understand and respond to customer queries.

-- Pre-built Integrations: Seamless integration with your CRM, help desk, and other business systems is essential.
+- Pre-built Integrations: integration with your CRM, help desk, and other business systems is essential.

 - Customization Options: Look for a platform that allows you to easily customize the chatbot’s personality, responses, and workflows.